sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

 ## Photonics

 ### Ray optics
-When lenght scale of the instrument i smuch larger than that of light wavelength.
+When length scale of the instrument is much larger than that of light wavelength.
 Neither wave properties (diffraction, interference) nor photon ones.
-Optical pathlength = line integral from one point to another, with respect to refraction index (n)
+Optical path length = line integral from one point to another, with respect to refraction index (n)
 $$\int_A^B n(r)ds$$

 #### Fermat's principle
 Light tries to tale minimal travel time
 Snell's law: